-A publication & video 'Time to change’ supported by students from De Montfort University will be produced of his experiences over the week which will address and devise solutions to the key health challenges that matter the most to the homeless community in Leicester.
+A publication & video 'Homelessness Matters’ supported by students from De Montfort University will be produced of his experiences over the week which will address and devise solutions to the key health challenges that matter the most to the homeless community in Leicester.

 This will be shared across the city with our supporters we have collaborated with as well as patient organisations, healthcare providers, physicians, stakeholders & policymakers.